parishwolfe/trailingStopLoss/README.md

 Returns the list of stocks that the application is monitoring

 ### POST {url}/settings

 ### parameters

 Times represent when the application collects stock data and sends it to the phone nubmer.

 - hour optional, modify hour of execution
 - minute optional, modify minute of execution
 - day, optional, modify day of execution, can be * to represent every day
 - phone, optional, modify 10 digit US phone number to send notifications

-## defaults
+## Configuration

+### Settings

+The default trigger is for 4:15 just after the stock market closes.
+These times are in local time.

-### secret file
+### Environment Variables

-defaults are set using a secrets file.
-A plain text file named secret.py should be created in the project root. several configuration items need to be inserted
+environment variables should be created for the following configuration items.

-1. twilio_sid = Your twilio SID
+1. TW_SID = Your twilio SID
-2. twilio_token = Your twilio Token
+2. TW_TOKEN = Your twilio Token
-3. twilio_number = Your twilio phone number (with +1)
+3. TW_NUMBER = Your twilio phone number (with +1)
-4. phone_number = Your target phone number
+4. PHONE_NUMBER = Your target phone number
-5. username = username for basic auth, commented by default (interfering with unit tests)
+5. USERNAME = username for basic auth, commented by default (interfering with unit tests)
-6. password = password for basic auth, commented by default (interfering with unit tests)
+6. PASSWORD = password for basic auth, commented by default (interfering with unit tests)